 Some states have terrible limitations on net metering.
 For example, you might not be allowed to sell excess electricity if your solar system is over a certain size.

-By contrast, some places use net metering as an incentive for homeowners to install solar and will buy back electricity at prices higher than retail value.
+By contrast, some places use net metering to incentivize homeowners to install solar and buy back electricity at prices higher than retail value.
 You can learn more about net metering policies here.

-Net metering policies won’t matter at all though if you want to completely disconnect from the grid.
+Net metering policies won’t matter if you want to disconnect from the grid completely.

 Being Legally Allowed to Detach from Grid

-Want to completely disconnect from the grid and rely only on your own electricity and water source?
+Want to disconnect from the grid entirely and rely only on your own electricity and water source?

 In most areas, it is actually illegal to disconnect from the grid!